Abong-Mbang

-Abong-Mbang is a town and commune in the East Region of Cameroon.
+Abong-Mbang is a town and commune in the Haut-Nyong department, East Region of Cameroon.
 Abong-Mbang is located at a crossroads of National Route 10 and the road that leads south to Lomié.
 Yaoundé, the capital of Cameroon, is 178 km to the west, and Bertoua, the capital of the East Province, lies 108 km to the east.
 From Ayos, at the border in the Centre Province 145 km (90 mi) from Abong-Mbang, the tar on National Route 10 ends and a dirt road begins.

-Abong-Mbang is the seat of the Abong-Mbang sub-division and the Haut-Nyong division.
+Abong-Mbang is the seat of the Haut-Nyong department.
 The town is headed by a mayor.
 Gustave Mouamossé has held the post since August 2002.
 Abong-Mbang is site of one of the East Province's four Courts of First Instance and a prefectural prison.
 The population was estimated at 18,700 in 2001.

 History

 According to oral traditions of the Kwassio and Bakola peoples, Abong-Mbang was settled when the Maka-Njem peoples moved northwest from the Great Lakes region of the Congo River.
 They encountered Pygmy hunter-gatherers and requested their aid as guides through the region.
 Some of the migrants settled in the vicinity, which they called Bung-Ngwang ("bathing area in the Nyong River").
 When Europeans arrived in the 19th century, this name was changed to Abong-Mbang.
 Some migrants continued westward in search of salt; they became the Kwassio and Bakola of Cameroon's coast.
 German colonisers moved into the area in the late 19th century.
 They used the Nyong River as a means to reach the wild rubber growing farther inland.
 The Germans built a fort and other military and administrative buildings in the town.
 The fort is today a prefectural prison, and the other buildings serve similar administrative functions.
 The French took over in 1919 following Germany's defeat in World War I.